asarkany/corona/README.md

 1. For plotting I suggest using altair directly, instead letting streamlit to it for you
 1. Altair is not easy to use but I could do exactly what I wanted in a couple of hours.
 It's expressiveness is massive, reminds me of ggplot2.
    This project will be a starting point whenever I'd work with altair again.
+1. Sharing and github connection is very convenient.